 Let’s deconstruct Gynaecological Cancers

 Every day in the UK 58 women are diagnosed with gynaecological cancers.
-Unfortunately, 21.
 Sadly, gynaecological cancers have been overlooked for many years.
 We’re here to break down the facts to help you understand the facts, symptoms and detection methods.

 There are five gynaecological cancers: